ykaeber/RPi_nmea_logger/readme.txt

-These files can be used to setup an NMEA-data-logger with an Raspberry Pi.
+These files can be used to setup a NMEA-data-logger with an Raspberry Pi.
 It uses a UART-stream with 57600 baud as input.